brianberns/AlgEff/Readme.md

 # AlgEff - Algebraic Effects for F#
+## What are Algebraic Effects?
-Algebraic effect systems provide a way to model and handle side-effects in a functional programming language.
+Algebraic effects provide a way to model and handle side-effects in  functional programming.
 This approach has several important benefits:
 * Side-effects are defined in a purely functional way
-* Implementation of effects (via "handlers") is separate from the definition of the effects.
+* Implementation of effects (via "handlers") is separate from the effects' definitions.
+You can
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ0NTczOTM0XX0=
+eyJoaXN0b3J5IjpbLTE5NTI1MzI3OTZdfQ==
 -->